 3. Time-lapse mode: An alternative to the above modes is time-lapse mode, in which the camera shoots a still picture every second or so (1fps).
 This allows you to watch a time-lapse version of what was going on around your car while you were gone.
 Some cameras may also switch to normal recording for a certain period of time if they detect an event.

-So which of the three modes is best?
+So which of the four modes is best?

 Usually, we prefer buffered parking mode, as you’ll get a video of everything that happened before and after the event that triggered recording.